syncfusion-content/js-api-docs/api/js/ejTreeGrid.md

 ### getUpdatedRecords()
 {:#methods:getupdatedrecords}

-Get the updated data source collection of TreeGrid.
+To get the updated data source of TreeGrid.

 #### Returns:
 {:#methods:returns:}

 array

-Usage: We can able to get detail collection of updated records by using this method.
+Usage: We can able to get the updated record collection by using this method.

 #### Example